TitaNets/Boxer-Interactive-Robot/README.md

 # Boxer - Interactive A.I.
 Robot Toy
+The Boxer Interactive A.I.
+Robot Toy, produced by Spin Master, appears to have been discontinued.
+It is no longer widely available through major retailers, and listings for it are often marked as "clearance" or "sold out," indicating that it is no longer in active production.

-Activate animations playing commands from Flipper Zero
+Here's how to Activate some animations playing commands from Flipper Zero

 1. Copy wav files into the Flipper Zero microSD card (\wav_player\Boxer).
 2. Open the WAV Player and go to previous folder.